 Clovis Transit completed a successful implementation of new transit dispatching software in August, 2014.
 The new system automates all dispatching, routing and scheduling functions as well as creates reports regarding ridership, fares, and operating costs.
-The new software also allows for the ability to revise the no-show policy to be a percentage of the planned trips instead of a quantity of trips per month.
-The change is expected during calendar year 2015.
+Drivers use a tablet for their manifest and trip reporting.
+The new software also allowed for the ability to revise the no-show policy to be a percentage of the planned trips instead of a quantity of trips per month.